medialab/xan/docs/cmd/help.md

     xan help --help

 help options:
+    -O, --open             Open the desired docs in a web browser.
     -p, --pager            Pipe the help into a pager (Same as piping with forced colors into `less -SRi`).
     -S, --section <query>  Filter the `functions` doc to only include